 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Dual / Double awards Two or more awarding bodies together provide a single jointly delivered programme leading to separate awards and separate certification (for one piece of work).
 Each degree-awarding body is responsible for its own award, but the two components form a single package, and the overall arrangement is a joint enterprise that requires elements of joint management and oversight.
-This is seen as a high- risk arrangement compared to UK partnership.
 High School and College Through HEFCW review, this will be seen as a high risk arrangement and they will need to understand how the risks are managed.
 Financial Significant implications on staff costs to ensure the programme can be delivered in a way as if it were being delivered at Cardiff.
 Additional costing for accommodation, delivery and teaching resources.
 The 'price' of the contract needs full costing so there is a clear picture of 'profit' rather than 'income'.
 Identifying how any early termination of agreement will be managed and any financial, reputational and quality and standards arrangements that would need to be put in place.
 Sites and partnerships of Cardiff University - Need to be registered with the Home Office particularly if international students are admitted to the programme Staff resource - Resource of ensuring partner organisation staff have 'honorary contracts' to enable them to have access to the appropriate teaching/IT systems.
-Additional resources to Institutional OversightIssues identified in D6 cannot be approved by one part of the institution only e.g., School, College or UEB.
-Whilst UEB may agree that it would be beneficial to help achieve some of the institutional strategies, this is not the body to approve the arrangement.Approval requires dedicated resource and time as each arrangement is individual in its nature.The overarching principle is that the quality and standards of all Cardiff's collaborative provision arrangements must be as rigorous, secure, and open to scrutiny as those for programmes delivered entirely by Cardiff University.Any proposals of this nature will still need to complete all stages of the approval procedure Reputational risk School enter into an agreement without detailed due diligence on the full costs, legal and administrative costs and functions.Lack of Institutional and School monitoring/oversight of the arrangements including delivery of the approved curriculum.
+Additional resources to Institutional Oversight Issues identified in D6 cannot be approved by one part of the institution only e.g., School, College or UEB.
+Whilst UEB may agree that it would be beneficial to help achieve some of the institutional strategies, this is not the body to approve the arrangement.
+Approval requires dedicated resource and time as each arrangement is individual in its nature.
+The overarching principle is that the quality and standards of all Cardiff's collaborative provision arrangements must be as rigorous, secure, and open to scrutiny as those for programmes delivered entirely by Cardiff University.
+Any proposals of this nature will still need to complete all stages of the approval procedure Reputational risk School enter into an agreement without detailed due diligence on the full costs, legal and administrative costs and functions.
+Lack of Institutional and School monitoring/oversight of the arrangements including delivery of the approved curriculum.
 Cardiff University regulations, policies and procedures not being adhered to leading to difference in standards and operating models for a Cardiff University Award.
-No monitoring of teaching standards resulting in complaints/appeals.Using teaching staff from a partner organisation Using local partner staff to 'teach' some or all of the curriculum without the skills/expertise to do so will lead to a decline in quality and standards for a Cardiff University How will schools effectively monitor teaching and assessment?
-Education governance Integration into the School academic and administrative functions of the institution must be integrated into new education governance arrangements identified in the academic regulations.
-Monitoring and review of the effectiveness of the agreements Partner staff views as well as student views are important given the type of arrangement.
-Students may be unfamiliar with different cultural and political norms, may present difficulties for students with protected characteristics.
-Partner may not be able to make reasonable adjustments for disabled students The nature of these adjustments may vary depending on the arrangement Each international partner will need to be assessed on a case-by-case basis for appropriateness and the student declaration process will be important.
+No monitoring of teaching standards resulting in complaints/appeals.
+Using teaching staff from a partner organisation Using local partner staff to 'teach' some or all of the curriculum without the skills/expertise to do so will lead to a decline in quality and standards for a Cardiff University award.
+If teachers are more likely to have professional, Students may be unfamiliar with different cultural and political norms, may present difficulties for students with protected characteristics.
+Partner may not be able to make reasonable adjustments for disabled students.
+The nature of these adjustments may vary depending on the arrangement.
+Each international partner will need to be assessed on a case-by-case basis for appropriateness and the student declaration process will be important.
 Pre-departure briefing to explain the range of support, advice, and guidance at the partner.